Caddyfile Concepts

 From the address, Caddy can potentially infer the scheme, host and port of your site.
 If the address is without a port, the Caddyfile will choose the port matching the scheme if specified, or the default port of 443 will be assumed.

-If multiple sites share the same definition, you can list all of them together, either with spaces or commas.
+If multiple sites share the same definition, you can list all of them together, separated with spaces and commas (at least one space is necessary).
 The following three examples are equivalent:

 # Comma separated site addresses